CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 After, consider the following: how does the size of your largest solved instance compare with the size of RSA keys in use today?
 Can you estimate the quantum resources that would be needed to factor numbers of this size?
 Consider the number of qubits and gates, assuming the qubits are perfect.
-(If you want to go further, you could even estimate a rough wall time by looking at the gate operation speeds of present-day hardware).
+If you want to go further, you could even estimate a rough wall time by looking at the gate operation speeds of present-day hardware.

 ## Task 4: Business applications

-Even though organizations like NIST are deciding on standards, it can take years or decades for such protocols to be widely adopted (case in point: explore the history of the hash function [SHA-1](https://en.wikipedia.org/wiki/SHA-1)).
+Even though organizations like NIST are establishing standards, it can take years or decades for them to be widely adopted (case in point: explore the history of the hash function [SHA-1](https://en.wikipedia.org/wiki/SHA-1)).
 It is likely that much of our data will still be vulnerable to quantum attack once large enough devices come online, despite having quantum-resistant algorithms available.

 To that end, your knowledge of Shor's algorithm is powerful, and with great power comes great responsibility.
-It is important not only understand, but also be able to convey to others the risks of using vulnerable cryptographic protocols, within both your own organization, and to organizations that you do business with.
+It is important not only to understand, but also to be able to convey to others the risks of using vulnerable cryptographic protocols, within both your own organization, and to organizations that you do business with.

-Suppose that your team is part of a company, Qrypto, that has developed a new protocol which was selected by the (fictional) standards body QIST as one of its options for quantum-resistant cryptography.
-Using any type media you wish, create an advertisement for your product.
+Suppose that your team is part of a company that has developed a new protocol which was selected by the (fictional) standards body QIST as one of its options for quantum-resistant cryptography.
+Using any type media you wish, design an advertisement for your product.
 Be creative!
 For example, you can make

  - A flashy web page